-- We know that prevention is key and that it is effective, preventing unnecessary ill health, improving quality of life and costing less than treatment. - There is good practice on tackling malnutrition in the community, tackling malnutrition in those with dementia and supporting older people with their nutritional and hydration needs.^{88, 89} - Validated tools exist and are endorsed by a wide range of organisations.
+- There is good practice on tackling malnutrition in the community, tackling malnutrition in those with dementia and supporting older people with their nutritional and hydration needs.^{88, 89} - There are simple tools that can be used by people as first line to help encourage a conversation about eating and drinking such as the Patients Association Nutrition Checklist.
+This is to help start a conversation and help sign-post people. - Validated tools exist and are endorsed by a wide range of organisations.
 The 'Malnutrition Universal Screening Tool' ('MUST') is a clinical tool used to screen for malnutrition.
-Elsewhere, BAPEN have developed an online self-screening tool so people can check if they or someone they know are at risk.90 - There is good Guidance available on adult malnutrition and nutrition support, commissioning services and using nutritional supplements. ^{91, 92, 93} - A multi-professional endorsed evidence based pathway is available for GPs to use, Managing Adult Malnutrition in the Community,94 which clearly outlines how to recognise through to how to manage malnutrition.
+Elsewhere, BAPEN have developed an online selfscreening tool so people can check if they or someone they know are at risk.90 - There is good Guidance available on adult malnutrition and nutrition support, commissioning services and using nutritional supplements.^{91, 92, 93} - A multi-professional endorsed evidence based pathway is available for GPs to use, Managing Adult Malnutrition in the Community,94 which clearly outlines how to recognise through to how to manage malnutrition.

-What does this mean for older people and the services which support them?
-It means that the support, information and guidance are there, so there is no excuse for not acting.
+So, for older people and the services that support them, it means that the information, guidance and support are in place, so there is no excuse for not acting.